-4R Plus practices improve soil health and water quality, says Shawn Richmond, director of environmental technology, Agribusiness Association of Iowa.
+4R Plus practices improve soil health and water quality, says Shawn Richmond, former director of environmental technology, Agribusiness Association of Iowa.
 Learn why he says it’s important for all farmers to understand the goals set out by the Iowa Nutrient Reduction Strategy.

-Shawn Richmond, director of environmental technology, Agribusiness Association of Iowa, encourages farmers to talk with their trusted crop adviser about setting reasonable goals and determining the 4R Plus practices that help improve the soil.
+Shawn Richmond, former director of environmental technology, Agribusiness Association of Iowa, encourages farmers to talk with their trusted crop adviser about setting reasonable goals and determining the 4R Plus practices that help improve the soil.

 Emily Doyle, a precision ag specialist and farmer from Tama County, Iowa, says using the 4Rs of nutrient stewardship – right place, right source, right rate, right time and right place – allows farmers to keep nutrients in the root zone and available when the crop needs it the most during the growing season.